ljurak/expense-manager/README.md

 by date, category or value.
 Another option is generating periodic reports.
 Each report includes summary of your expenses e.g. min/max/avg/sum of expenses, listing of expenses by category.
 Report can be generated as PDF file and sent to your email account.

+## Demo version

+The running version of the application is available here [Expense Manager](https://manager-expenses.herokuapp.com) (it may take about 20s to start the server).

 ## How to start